LogtalkDotOrg/logtalk3/manuals/sources/devtools/make.rst

 - `../refman/predicates/logtalk_make_1.html <../refman/predicates/logtalk_make_1.html>`__

-There is also a user-defined hook predicate that supports defining additional actions for the make targets (e.g. running tests automatically on make check or regenerating API documentation on make documentation):
+There is also a user-defined hook predicate that supports defining additional actions for the make targets (e.g., running tests automatically on make check or regenerating API documentation on make documentation):